SCWE-063: Insecure Event Emission

 require(success, "Transfer failed");

-// Logs the correct amount actually withdrawn
+// Logs the amount actually withdrawn (equals _amount on success)

 }